-We compare our algorithm with the Point-to-Projection and the ICP algorithm.
+We compare our algorithm with the point-to-projection and the ICP algorithm.
 We also use a kd-tree searching technique for ICP.
-We test all three techniques in the same registration condition on a Pentium III 1GHz personal computer.
-As far as the Wave object is concerned, we know the real conjugate points between two range surfaces.
-Therefore, we measure RMS distance error between two ground truth point sets.
-For the other objects, we measure d_s distance shown in the Figure 1.
-However, the distance error in each approach cannot be compared directly because they use different error metric.
-To fairly compare them, we normalize each error by using its initial error.
-Because the initial condition of all approaches is the same each other, we normalize the RMS errors to watch the decrease rate of them.
+We test all three techniques in the same registration condition on a Pentium III 1 GHz personal computer.
+As far as the wave object is concerned, we know the real conjugate points between two range surfaces.